Picking the right insurance agency management system can feel overwhelming.

 We used each of these systems in real agency settings and paid attention to what actually matters.

-1. Ease of use – How fast can your team learn it and actually use it day-to-day?
+- Ease of use – How fast can your team learn it and actually use it day-to-day?
+We also considered how the platform impacts team efficiency, streamlining workflows and boosting collaboration.

-2. Features – Does it cover the essentials?
+- Features – Does it cover the essentials?
 Are there any standout tools that give you an edge?
+We looked for features that help track agency performance and provide insights into your agency’s performance through dashboards and reporting.

 We also read dozens of reviews from real agency users.
 Not just what the vendors say, but what agents say after months or years of using the product.